selimanac/physics-body-editor/readme.md

 ### Known issues

 - Incorrect Layout Rendering of LwjglCanvas on MacOS. [#5004](https://github.com/libgdx/libgdx/issues/5004) Temporarily fixed with glue.
-- Multi-part Detection and Hole Detection are not working as aspected.
-They are disabled.
-Need more investigation.
+- Multi-part Detection and Hole Detection are not working as expected.
+I disabled them.
+Require more investigation on the issue.
 - Swing widget toolkit is ancient and it is not supported anymore.
 So it may contain non fixed bugs.